 While distracted driving has been one of the fastest growing causes of car accidents in the last decade, speeding has been causing car wrecks since the invention of the automobile.
 Many drivers see an open road and can’t help themselves.
 However, driving conditions can change swiftly and speed limits are set for a reason.
 The bottom line is that speeding and car accidents are definitely related, but many people are unaware of how speeding increases the chances of a car accident.

 To help you understand the relationship between speeding and car accidents, the personal injury lawyers at Patterson Legal Group explain why excessive speeding can be so dangerous.
-Remember, if you or a loved one have been injured by a speeding driver in Kansas, Missouri, Nebraska, and Wyoming then call us at (816) 920-0000 for immediate legal assistance.
+Remember, if you or a loved one have been injured by a speeding driver in Kansas, Missouri, or Oklahoma then call us at (816) 920-0000 for immediate legal assistance.

 Facts About Speeding and Car Accidents

 According to the National Highway Traffic Safety Administration (NHTSA), 11,258 died in traffic accidents caused by speeding in 2020.
 That accounts for 29% of all crash fatalities that year and a rate of more than 30 speeding deaths per day.

 Additionally, the NHTSA claimed that 53% of speeding drivers in fatal crashes did not wear seat belts.
 The agency also reported that males between the ages of 15-20 were more commonly involved in fatal crashes caused by speeding, accounting for 35% of those involved.

 Why Speeding Can Be Dangerous